Top

 Cooking activities are a wonderful way for students with disabilities to practice communication, motor skills, following directions, and teamwork—all while having fun!
 This series of Halloween-themed recipes is designed with classroom participation in mind, offering simple, step-by-step tasks that learners of all ability levels can enjoy.
 Each recipe encourages engagement, builds independence, and adds a festive touch to your fall lessons—because every student deserves the chance to take part in the seasonal fun!

 This post may contain affiliate links.
-As an Amazon associate, I may receive a commission on qualifying purchases, at no extra cost to you
+As an Amazon associate, I may receive a commission on qualifying purchases, at no extra cost to you.
+Some images were created using ChatGPT to illustrate some concepts visually.

 🧟♀️🌭Mummies in a Blanket